pawlakus/acmecli/README.md

 and never changes, and *token* is part of the **GET** URI request send by ACMEv2 to your web server(s).

-Your thumbprint is calculated from the public portion of your private asymetric key.
-Thumbprint is not a secret and revealing it does not compromise your ACME account.
-You can use it to setup a stateless http‑01 challenge, as per RFC8555 Section 8.3 the token from the challenge is part of the URL accessed.
-Therefore, challenge can be pre‑computed entirely for your private key and pass any challenge automatically.
+**Thumbprint** is not a secret and revealing it to the whole World does not compromise your ACME account.

 When to use: